REPALphilread/ReP_AL-3D-Lawn-Mower/Mower Arduino Code/Mower_V8.0 Beta/Readme.txt

 Upload the Nano code to the Arduino Nano
 Upload the NodeMCU code to the NodeMCU Board   (includes new code) Upload the TFT Code to the TFT MEGA Shield
-Upload the BMP Files to the TFT SD Card
+Upload the BMP Files to the TFT SD Card (in the route folder of the SD card)

 Features of 8.0 BETA